MariyaStrucheva/realitica-parser/README.md

 # Details
 The data storage is a local h2 file database by default.
 When the application starts, it goes to load ads from https://realitica.com.
-Also, ads reload every 6 hours
+Also, ads reload every 6 hours.